Myndex/apca-introduction/analysis.md

-> _An interesting feature of APCA is that it uses four different exponents for light foreground (0.62), dark foreground (0.57), light background (0.56), and dark background (0.65). `sRGBtoY_modified()` takes that exponent as a second parameter._
+> _An interesting feature of APCA is that it uses four different exponents for light foreground (0.62), dark foreground (0.57), light background (0.56), and dark background (0.65). `sRGBtoY\_modified()` takes that exponent as a second parameter._
+>
 > _Now that we have aligned the two formulas, what are the actual differences?_

+> [!CAUTION]
-The claim that the two formula are "aligned" is patently false.
+> The claim that the two formula are "aligned" is patently false.
 There is an alignment, and it is well documented in the APCA documentation and white paper, though that is not being used here.
+In fact, there was discussion with xi at the main repo, where the documentation was specifically pointed out to him, yet it seems he has read none of it in creating this comparison.

 > _This conversion again uses sRGB coefficients.
 However, the non-linear part is very different.
 The author of APCA provides some motivation for these changes in the article [Regarding APCA Exponents].
 The main argument seems to be that this more closely models real-world computer screens._

-The real difference is a shift in the linearization exponent from the "effective 2.2" of WCAG2 to 2.4, and the combining of the flare/black adjustment into the soft-clamp.
+The real difference is a shift in the linearization exponent from the "effective 2.2" of WCAG2 to 2.4, and the combining of the flare/black adjustment into the soft-clamp in a manner that is similar to DICOM.

 > _To get a better feeling for how these formulas compare, I plotted the results of `sRGBtoY()`.
 In order to reduce colors to a single dimension, I used gray `[x, x, x]`, red `[x, 0, 0]`, green `[0, x, 0]` and blue `[0, 0, x]` values._
+>
 > _I also normalized the values so they are in the same range as WCAG 2.x.
 I used factors (because they do not change the contrast ratio) and powers (because they are monotonous on the contrast ratio)._